ryeash/doctor/doctor-grpc/README.md

 grpc.port = 51011
 ```

-Any of the follow types that are provided will be automatically wired into the grpc system as appropriate:
+Any of the following types that are provided will be automatically wired into the grpc system as appropriate:
 * BindableService.class
 * ServerServiceDefinition.class
 * ServerInterceptor.class